Doxuno

 SCOPE OF WORK

-Subcontractor agrees to furnish all labor, supervision, and materials, equipment, tools, expertise necessary to perform the following scope of work on the project known as Riverside Plaza Mixed-Use Development, located at 900 Riverside Drive, Denver, CO 80211:
+Subcontractor shall furnish all labor, supervision, materials, equipment, tools, and expertise necessary to perform the following scope of work on the project known as Riverside Plaza Mixed-Use Development, located at 900 Riverside Drive, Sacramento, CA 95818:

 - Service entrance and main distribution panel